jtkovacs/jtkovacs.github.io/REFS/databases.md

 #### Indexing and performance

+Various kinds of indexes are created to accelerate queries (retrieval of rows from pages) at the expense of write speed `(INSERT, UPDATE, and DELETE operations),` though, per sheldon (2014), not _all_ indexes improve performance for _all_ queries.
+More complex queries that involve grouping and sorting can suffer from a clustered index (although some forms of non-clustered indexes might help).

+Indexes are therefore common in [reporting databases versus transactional databases.](information-systems.html#what-are-mis?)

+An index may also be erased then restored when loading a very large dataset into the database.

+The PK is indexed by default, and commonly searched fields may be indexed as well; many DBMS offer a **query optimizer** that identifies statistically when indexing would be beneficial.
+Often indexing a PK/FK pair will improve JOIN performance (and JOINs are very costly).

 This discussion is based on MS SQL Server, which stores table data (rows) in pages:

 ![](../ILLOS/SQLDataPage.png)